-After the fall of the Roman empire there were few new developments in bridge building until the middle ages.
+After the fall of the Roman empire, there were few new developments in bridge building until the middle ages.
 Large cities often grew up around key crossing points, which meant that pressure on building land increased as the cities expanded.
-For this reason bridges began to become inhabited spaces.
+For this reason, bridges began to become inhabited spaces.
 Water mills were the obvious choice to be built on a bridge, then houses and commercial premises also sprouted up on these vital river crossings.
-Perhaps the most famous example is London Bridge, built between 1176 and 1209.
+Perhaps the most famous example is the London Bridge, built between 1176 and 1209.
 By Tudor times this had over 200 buildings on it, mainly shops.
-The old London Bridge is no longer there, but the Ponte Vecchio in Florence is still standing, and gives an idea (on a smaller scale) of what London’s principal river crossing would have looked like in its heyday.
+The old London Bridge is no longer there, but the Ponte Vecchio in Florence is still standing and gives an idea (on a smaller scale) of what London’s principal river crossing would have looked like in its heyday.

 With the dawn of the industrial age came the iron bridge, made possible by technological advances in large-scale iron and steel production.
-The first such bridge to be built opened in 1781, spanning the river Severn in England.
+The first such bridge to be built opened in 1781, spanning the River Severn in England.
 It still stands today, continuing to impress generations of visitors with its combination of sturdy design and delicate tracery.
 Since that first metal bridge, bridge-building techniques have flowered into many different forms.
 Many of today’s largest rivers are crossed by suspension bridges, such as the Akashi Kaikyō Bridge in Japan (opened in 1998), which has a central span of almost one and a quarter miles.